The Barbarity of War

 As the Japanese saw it, the prisoners deserved every insult and indignity that could be heaped onto them after suffering the disgrace of being captured rather than fighting to the death and retaining some honor.
 Their enemy had dishonored their own country by their surrender, and were to be despised.
 Conventions regarding how prisoners of war were to be treated meant nothing to their captors.

 Those prisoners had been pathetic, walking skeletons, their condition wrenching at the heartstrings, and hard to observe without feelings of anger and despair.
 It was difficult to believe they could survive what they had experienced, but life was a tenacious thing.

-Women prisoners had fared better in some ways, some of them, but had suffered much worse treatment in others, but few of those women, if they survived it, wished to say anything about what happened to them.
+Women prisoners fared better in some ways, some of them, but suffered much worse treatment in others, but few of those women, if they survived it, wished to say anything about what happened to them.
 They didn’t need to say.
 The world already knew what the Japanese did to women prisoners.
 The rape of Nanking was something the Japanese would answer for when the war was over.

 Rebecca knew she would not survive the coming invasion.
 And it was coming.
 When the opportunity was presented to her, as her supervision was relaxed, she would kill, as Madison had done, and keep on killing until she was also dead.

 The war in Europe was heating up and gaining momentum with the successes of the D-Day invasion of Europe, and would soon be over.
 It may have ended already, except she was sure that she would have heard that.
 The advances that the Americans were making in the Pacific and after re-taking the Philippines would ensure that it would soon end here too.
 Only the Japanese did not seem to know it.
 Except they must know it, and would also know that their misdeeds would soon catch up to them.